Aeroméxico: 2000s

 Between 2000 and 2005, Aeroméxico had an average fleet of 60 aircraft in mainline operation, plus 20 in Aerolitoral, as well as five CEOs during this time.
 On 22 June 2000, the airline, along with Air France, Delta, and Korean Air, founded the SkyTeam global airline alliance.
 After 9/11 and the Iraq War, it pursued a fleet renovation program.
 In 2003, the airline acquired its first Boeing 737-700 instead of the Boeing 717 as a replacement for its aging DC-9 aircraft.
 On 29 March 2006, Aeroméxico CEO Andrés Conesa announced the inauguration of direct flights between Japan and Mexico City via Tijuana.
 This was after the purchase of two Boeing 777-200ERs, making Aeroméxico the third airline in Latin America to fly regularly to Asia, after Varig and the now-defunct VASP.
 Since Varig's demise, Aeroméxico is currently the only airline with this service.
 Aeroméxico resumed its Mexico City-Tijuana-Shanghai route twice a week as of 30 March 2010.
 Suspension of this flight was due to the 2009 flu pandemic.

 On 29 June 2006, the International Lease Finance Corporation (ILFC) and Aeroméxico announced that the airline would operate three Boeing 787 Dreamliners.
 Aeroméxico's deliveries were scheduled to begin in early 2012.
 From 2006, Consorcio Aeroméxico S.A. de C.V., the parent company of Aeroméxico at the time, faced large debts and had no profits to pay them off, so it offered Aeroméxico for sale in 2007.
 In early October, a week-long auction was held, with Grupo Financiero Banamex, a unit of Citigroup, competing against the Saba family.
 On 17 October 2007, Banamex offered the highest bid and purchased the airline for US$249.1 million.
 In October 2010, Aeroméxico's largest competitor, Mexicana de Aviacion, filed for bankruptcy and was placed in administration.

 2010s

 Delta/Aeroméxico alliance

 In 2011, Delta Air Lines and Aeroméxico signed an enhanced commercial alliance, building on an original agreement from 1994.
-The 2011 agreement provided for codeshare on all the carriers' Mexico–US flights; Delta investing US$65 million in Aeroméxico shares; and Delta gaining a seat on the Aeroméxico board of directors.
+The 2011 agreement provided for codesharing on all the carriers' Mexico–US flights; Delta investing US$65 million in Aeroméxico shares, and Delta gaining a seat on the Aeroméxico board of directors.